 Based on the belief there’s nothing more important to a region’s economic vitality than a highly skilled workforce, York County partners with the Hampton Roads Workforce Council (HRWC) to identify the workforce needs of local employers, job seekers and youth.
 HRWC partners with economic development entities, educational institutions, local governments and employers to devise innovative strategies to help develop workforce talent that benefits businesses across the board and helps establish or advance careers for people of all ages.

-Virginia Peninsula Community College (VPCC), in conjunction with the Cities of Hampton, Newport News, Williamsburg, and Poquoson, York and James City Counties, entered into a partnership to develop two regional Workforce Development Centers.
+Virginia Peninsula Community College (VPCC), in conjunction with the Cities of Hampton, Newport News, Williamsburg, and Poquoson, York and James City Counties, partnered to develop two regional Workforce Development Centers.
 The Peninsula Workforce Development Center and the Virginia Peninsula Workforce Center (Williamsburg) serve as the cornerstone of a systematic approach to the economic expansion of the Greater Peninsula.

-Area employers use the facilities of these centers for their training purposes and can contract with VPCC for customized training programs.
+Area employers use the facilities for training purposes and can contract with VPCC for customized training programs.
 Workers and potential employees can receive training that will sustain them at all levels of their professional and career development.

 The Center addresses the needs of the emerging workforce, the current workforce, the transitional workforce, and the entrepreneurial workforce in the manufacturing and service sectors.
 The goal is to provide a workforce capable of functioning at the entry level, the semi-skilled level, the high performance level and, ultimately, as a self-sustained worker.

-More than 36,000 enrollments and participants served in credit and non-credit workforce classes, industry credential testing, career search and job placement services through Thomas Nelson Community College's Workforce Development offices in Hampton, Williamsburg, and on local military bases.
+More than 36,000 enrollments and participants served in credit and non-credit workforce classes, industry credential testing, career search and job placement services through VPCC's Workforce Development offices in Hampton, Williamsburg, and on local military bases.